Linux Privilege Escalation

 ls -l #To check it has all permissions

-Run path script to get privileges
+Run the path script to get privileges

 ./path